 - You've Built Genuine Rapport: The conversation has moved beyond basic interview questions ("Where are you from?"
 "What do you do?").
 You've shared a laugh, found a legitimate common interest, or had a bit of playful banter.
 The vibe feels natural and easy.

 - You've Gotten an "Investment" Signal: She's actively participating, not just politely responding.
 She starts asking you questions back, her messages get longer, or she's using emojis and exclamation points.
-This shows she's engaged and interested in getting to know you.
+Those are classic signs she likes you over text and is interested in keeping the conversation going.

 - The Conversation Hits a High Point: This is the secret sauce.
 The perfect moment to ask her out is right after a shared joke, a great story, or when you've just connected over something exciting.
 You want to transition when the energy is at its peak, not when it's starting to die down.